pivotal/docs-tap/scst-scan/overview.md

 ## Prerequisites

 * Supply Chain Security Tools - Store to store CVE results.
 See installation instructions from [Installing Part II: Packages](../install.md#install-scst-store) and usage instructions from [Using the Supply Chain Security Tools - Store](../scst-store/using_metadata_store.md).
 * Supply Chain Security Tools - Store CLI to query the Supply Chain Security Tools - Store for CVE results.
-See [installation instructions here](../scst-store/cli.md).
+See [Installing the CLI](../scst-store/cli.md).